ThirtyThreeB/CLI_tic_tac_toe/README.md

-Run thisfrom the command line with:
+Run this from the command line with:

 ruby tic_tac_toe.rb